o-fares/CM2003_COVID19CT_Project/README.md

  ### How do we load the data ?

- We recover the txt files and make lists with the name of images
+  - Recover the txt files to make lists of path to load images
+  - Load the images with cv2 and normalize them